ARMmbed/mbed-os-example-pelion/TARGET_CYTFM_064B0S2_4343W/README.md

 1. Unplug your device from the power supply.
 1. Remove the jumper shunt from J26.
 1. Plug in power.
-1. Press the Mode button until the LED is always on to put the device in KitProg3 mode.
+1. Press the Mode button until the LED is always on to put the device in DAPLink mode.
 1. To provision the board with basic configuration, run:

     ```